Why Do Golf Do Balls Have Dimples? (Explained!)

 What Is The Purpose Of Dimples On A Golf Ball

 Hitting a perfectly round golf ball may not go beyond 130-150 yards as it has a lot of drag in it.
-Dimples enhance the ball to travel farther as it reduces the drag by disrupting the air pattern around the golf ball when it is hit.
+Dimples enhance the ball to travel farther as it reduce the drag by disrupting the air pattern around the golf ball when it is hit.

 Why Do Golf Ball Dimples Reduce Drag